emagiz/emdocs/howto/upgrade-to-artemis.md

 3.1) **Using the [releases documentation](https://github.com/emagiz/emdocs/blob/master/howto/deploy-releases.md)** create a copy of your latest Create phase which can be considered the hornetQ backup of this process so rename it accordingly.
 Also, this should be promoted to the other environments (such as acceptance and production) in order to have a backup of the process in those environments as well.
 It can be done by using the point 2.4 from  [this documentation](https://github.com/emagiz/emdocs/blob/master/howto/deploy-releases.md)

+3.2) Make sure the runtimes are running no matter you are running on premises or on cloud before starting the migration process.

 3.2) **Go to** properties and create the new host and port properties by copying the old ones and replacing 'jms' with 'amqp'.
 The values that should be used for the ports are 8444 for the backup server and 8443 for the other.

 3.3) **Go to** Create -> Settings -> AMQP -> Upgrade to AMQP wizard.
 Here there are two options of migrating: using the 4 steps wizard or just press the orange button in order to upgrade the whole bus at once